SatoshiGNakamoto/geometric-dynamics/README.md

 If you use this work, please cite the following paper:

-S. Nakamoto, "Geometric Dynamics: A Universal Law of Spacetime and Its First Measurement via the Flyby Anomaly," (Preprint available at Zenodo, DOI: [To be assigned upon publication]).
+S. Nakamoto, "Geometric Dynamics: A Universal Law of Spacetime and Its First Measurement via the Flyby Anomaly," (Preprint available at Zenodo, DOI: [10.5281/zenodo.16986926]).
 ```